Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Extraction of qutrit circuits in restricted topologies

 \subsection{The Steiner tree and the parity map}

-The $Steiner\ tree$ problem takes as input a subset of vertices of a graph $G$, called \textit{terminal vertices}, and seeks to find a tree $T$ within $G$ that connects all the \textit{terminal vertices}.
+The \textit{Steiner tree} problem takes as input a subset of vertices of a graph $G$, called \textit{terminal vertices}, and seeks to find a tree $T$ within $G$ that connects all the \textit{terminal vertices}.
 The goal is to minimize the number of vertices in $T$.
-This problem is known to be NP-hard, and heuristic algorithms are commonly used to find good approximations of the optimal solution \cite{Robins2000}.
+This problem is known to be NP-complete, and heuristic algorithms are commonly used to find good approximations of the optimal solution \cite{Robins2000}.
 Any vertex $v \in T$ that is not a terminal vertex is referred to as a \textit{Steiner vertex}.

-We also consider a variant of this problem known as the \textit{decreasing Steiner tree} problem.
-Given an undirected graph $G$ whose vertices are totally ordered under a binary relation $\leq$, and a subset of the graph vertices called \textit{terminal vertices}, a \textit{decreasing Steiner tree} $T$ is a tree within $G$, where each vertex $v \in T$ is greater than all of its children under $\leq$.
-A vertex $v_a$ is considered a child of a vertex $v_b$ if they share an edge and the distance (in number of edges) between $v_a$ and the root node is exactly one more than the distance from $v_b$ to the root.

-The \textit{decreasing Steiner tree} can only be applied to graphs $G$ that contain a Hamiltonian path that visits each vertex in $G$ exactly once.
-Initially, we will consider only graphs satisfying this property.
-The extension of this method to graphs not containing a Hamiltonian path is described in \cite{kissinger2019}.
+We also consider a variant of this problem.
+The \textit{decreasing Steiner tree} problem takes as input an undirected graph $G$ whose vertices are totally ordered under a binary relation $\leq$, and a subset of vertices called \textit{terminal vertices}; then, it seeks to find a \textit{decreasing Steiner tree} $T$, which is a rooted tree within $G$ that satisfies the following condition: for every vertex $v \in T$, all of its children in the tree are strictly less than $v$ under the ordering $\leq$.
+A vertex $v_a$ is considered a child of another vertex $v_b$ if they are adjacent and the distance (in number of edges) between $v_a$ to the root of $T$ is exactly one more than the distance from $v_b$ to the root.
+The \textit{decreasing Steiner tree} can only be applied to graphs that contain a Hamiltonian path, i.e., a path that visits each vertex exactly once.
+We consider only graphs satisfying this property, while methods that extend the algorithm to general graphs exist \cite{kissinger2019}.

-A \textit{parity map} is a bijective map from a $N$-bit string to another $N$-bit string.
-It can be represented by as an $N \times N$ matrix over the finite field $GF(2)$.
-Parity maps serve as an intermediate representation for circuits composed exclusively of CNOT gates.
-Given a parity map, it is possible to synthesize a corresponding sequence of CNOT gates, however, this mapping is generally not unique.
+A parity map is an invertible linear map on $N$-bit strings, represented by an invertible $N \times N$ matrix over the finite field $\mathbb{Z}_2$.
+Parity maps provide an intermediate representation for circuits built entirely from CNOT gates.
+Each parity map admits a synthesis into a sequence of CNOT operations, although this synthesis is not unique.